contivpp/contivpp-site/content/docs/services/pteropusio-services.md

    the mapping would apply (as source NAT) also for connections initiated from the local IPs, replacing the source address with the external IP (breaking policies for example).
  * `tag`: string tag opaque to VPP-NAT plugin.
-Used by Contiv-VPP control plane to associate NAT rule with the corresponding service, which is needed by the re-sync procedure.
+Used by Pteropus.io control plane to associate NAT rule with the corresponding service, which is needed by the re-sync procedure.
  * `local_num`: the number of local endpoints.